Bira/octopus-carnival/_drafts/wir-mm-4e-lich.md

 ---

 Lichs are the original horrible undead wizards of D&D, having existed since the beginning.
-They're iconic enough to make both books in 4e.
+They're both in the 4e Monster Manual and the Vault.

 ## The Lore